KSEHano/BSc-Thesis/Thesis.md

 The measure BLEU is mainly based on is the so called precision. $P =  m/t$ m being the number of matches and t being the number of n-grams in the hypothesis [@recall].
 This however is not all. the use of  n-grams allows for an assessment of adequacy, that is if the translation has the correct words, with the use of unigram matches, as well as fluency, that is if the translation is readable as a coherent sentence, with the use of higher n-gram matches.
 So the basic BLEU score is based on the $p{all} = sum{i =1; N} w{i}* m{i}/t{i}$ where N is equal to 4, the biggest n-grams considered and w{i} are the weights for the n-grams and $w{i} = 1/N$ [@BLEU].
 BLEU in its entirety is based on this calculation but still a little more complex especially as it is mostly done one a whole corpus.

-SDL Trados

-DeepL

-deepL and Microsoft translator (customized) in Schweizer post studie

-Google

-Google Translate is a freely available online MT engine.
-As such it is often used in studies CITE ENGLISH CROATION AND LOOK IF I HAVE A STUDY THAT LOOKS INTO GT.

-Bing